slalombuild/snowflake-on-ecs/README.md

 - This creates the Snowflake databases, warehouses, roles, and grants
 - Log in as `snowflake_user` and change your password.
 - Log back in as `snowflake_user`.
-- Run `deploy_source.sql` script in Snowflake Web UI.
+- Run `deploy_objects.sql` script in Snowflake Web UI.
-- This creates the source tables, stages, and file formats.
+- This creates the raw tables, stages, and file formats.

 ## Deploying to AWS